approov/quickstart-react-native/README.md

 $ yarn run react-native deploy-ios
 ```

 This can get tedious if you are doing frequent debug loops.
-Consider whitelisting your app on your development device.
+Consider ensuring your app [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) on your development device.
 This requires you to first identify the app's device ID running on the device (see [Extracting the Device ID](https://approov.io/docs/latest/approov-usage-documentation/#extracting-the-device-id)).
-After you have extracted the device ID, run an Approov device command to set add the device whitelisting:
+After you have extracted the device ID, run an Approov device command to make the device always pass:

 ```shell
 approov device -add 123-deviceID-abc== -policy default,whitelist,all

 ```

-Once your app is whitelisted on the device, you do not have to register your app before receiving valid Approov tokens.
+Once your app is set to always pass on the device, you do not have to register your app before receiving valid Approov tokens.
 Though this does not test Approov attestation, you can now just use the single `react-native run-ios --device` command to build and run your app.

-You can use this same approach when developing on a simulator; see [Running on an iOS simulator](#running-on-an-iOs-simulator).
+You can use this same approach when developing on a simulator; see [Running on an iOS simulator](#running-on-an-ios-simulator).

 ### Using Bitcode with iOS